-You may think interest in CBD, a cannabis derivative, is concentrated in states like Colorado, California, or Oregon where marijuana is recreationally legal and the population is more exposed to CBD.
-It’s possible those states have a stronger interest, which lead to the passage of legislation.
+You may think interest in CBD oil, a cannabis derivative, is concentrated in states like Colorado, California, or Oregon where marijuana is recreationally legal and the population is more exposed to CBD.
+It’s possible those states have a stronger interest, which lead to the passage of legislation that legalized hemp on a federal level.
 But we found interest in CBD is more widespread—and a couple of the top states in terms of CBD interest surprised us.

 We compiled data from Google Trends, internal site traffic, brand leaders, and our conversations with industry thought leaders to get a picture of where interest in CBD is most concentrated.
 We found that Indiana, Oklahoma, and Vermont were the states that showed the most consistent interest in CBD.

 Here’s a list of the top ten states in America for CBD users:

 (If you’re wondering what states are least interested in CBD, we consistently found Maryland, Virginia, and Washington D.C. at the bottom of lists when we looked at the data.)

 Oklahoma recently had to expand a large hemp festival to meet increased demand.
 Also, looking at Google Trend data, Oklahoma consistently ranks in the top three states whose residents are searching for information about CBD.

 Kentucky was one of the first states to develop a pilot program for hemp research and cultivation after the Farm Bill passed in 2014, and farmers have seen that hemp can outperform other crops like tobacco.
 Because of this, some CBD companies source their hemp from Kentucky, and many brands have started to pop up within the state as well.